-Updated: January 2021
+Updated: December 2021

-The recent exponential growth of mobile consumers (using smartphones or tablets) has made mobile marketing a major focus for digital marketers and business owners alike.
+The exponential growth of mobile consumers (using smartphones or tablets) has made mobile marketing a major focus for digital marketers and business owners alike.

 Desktop Marketing is not Dead

 In 2020, 53% of online shopping traffic came from mobile devices vs. desktop computers, while desktop users still accounted for 56% of all e-commerce revenue.
-This leads us to believe while people enjoy browsing on their mobile device, when it’s time to make a purchase, consumers would still rather complete this action on a desktop.
+This leads us to believe that while people enjoy browsing on their mobile device, when it’s time to make a purchase, consumers would still rather complete this action on a desktop.

 Digital Marketing Strategies

 Your business should utilize both desktop and mobile marketing.
-Run campaigns and see what the data tells you about your target audience and make campaign optimizations based on tangible trends.
-By focusing on both, you can capture consumers both when they’re home and when they’re outside, and you can create an effective mix of engagement and selling.
+Run campaigns and see what the data tells you about your target audience and make campaign optimizations based on your consumer behavior.
+By focusing on both, you can capture consumers wherever they are active.
+This way, you can create an effective mix of engagement and selling.

-More specific attention and targeting depends on the business.
-For more information or if you need help with your marketing strategy, please contact us today.
+More specific attention and targeting depends on the business, and Rebel is here to help distribute that attention with top-notch digital marketing efforts.
+For more information, or if you need help with your marketing strategy, contact us today.
 It’s our job to keep an eye on mobile trends and keep up with your consumers and their changing habits.